verge-io/docs/docs/public/glossary.md

   <summary>Subscription Profiles</summary>

   Subscription profiles define the aspects of a subscription (on demand/scheduled, trigger criteria/schedule).
-Many subscription profiles are pre-loaded by default with the VergeIO install.
+Many subscription profiles are pre-loaded by default with the VeregOS install.
 Custom subscription profiles can also be created with knowledge of the API.

   </details>
   <details>

   <summary>Sync</summary>
-  The process of syncronizing blocks of data between two VergeIO environments to facilitate DR capabilities or archive backups.
+  The process of syncronizing blocks of data between two VeregOS environments to facilitate DR capabilities or archive backups.

   </details>
   <details>

   <summary>Tenant</summary>
-  A tenant is a completely separate Virtual Data Center, running its own instance of VergeIO.
-Child tenants are apportioned from a parent VergeIO environment.
-The nested, multi-tenancy infrastructure allows each VergeIO environment to divide any portion of its resources to provide multiple, sub-divisions of resources.
+  A tenant is a completely separate Virtual Data Center, running its own instance of VeregOS.
+Child tenants are apportioned from a parent VeregOS environment.
+The nested, multi-tenancy infrastructure allows each VeregOS environment to divide any portion of its resources to provide multiple, sub-divisions of resources.
 Each tenant is allocated its own storage, networking, and compute resources.
 Tenants are isolated from each other, with each being individually managed by its own UI.
 This provides the mechanism for service providers or IT departments to allocate and administer resources dynamically.

   </details>
   <details>